 Old Magazines and Newspapers

 Most magazines are monthly and most newspapers are daily so by the time the new edition of either has been released, the previous edition should be gone from your home.
 If you collect certain magazines, that’s fine, but limit your collections to one or two titles or be super brave and ditch this habit completely.
 I used to collect Frankie magazines but after a few years I realised I had a pile of out-of-date magazines that I never had the time to re-read so their only purpose seemed to be making moving house a nightmare.
 Although it’s a beautiful publication and letting go of the collection wasn’t easy, I haven’t once regretted ditching them.
-I actually tried to give them away but no one wanted them.
-So I recycled them.
+I actually tried to give them away but no one wanted them so I took them to my local primary school for the art room.
 You may be really attached to your 30-year-old mint condition collection of Wallpaper magazines but what purpose do they serve other than to add clutter to your life?
-Just have a think about it.
+If the collection brings you joy, by all means, keep it but if all you’re doing is lugging it around in a storage box and moving it from the corner of one garage to another, you might want to consider donating them.

 I was at a friend’s house not long ago and he was packing up dinner leftovers.
 He grabbed a plastic container from the cupboard, and although the container was clean he saw that there was a ring of crusty and irremovable scum around the inside of the container, he said ‘Ew!’ and promptly put it back in the cupboard and selected another container.
 Throw.
 That.
 Shit.
 Out.
 I understand that people hate waste, believe me I’m a toothpaste tube cutter from way back but if something in your home becomes un-useable through wear and tear you need to throw it away.
 You could also chuck it in a corner of the garage with 50 other gross plastic containers to use ‘one day’ but I can guarantee you will only use about 5% of them.
-Be in control and throw it away.
+Be in control and throw it away, or see if there’s a primary school nearby that might be able use them for art or gardening.

 If socks have holes in them, throw them away.
 Laddered tights?
 Throw them away.
 Underwear that has lost it’s elastic?
 In.
 The.
 Bin.
 I love to upcycle and recycle as much as anyone but there are very few ways for you to reuse shreds of material that have spent years cupping your nether regions.
-Do not donate them to charity because no ones wants your skanky grundies.
-Just pick them up and chuck them in the bin.
-Do it.
+You can absolutely use them as rags in your own home but if you already have a giant pile in your garage you seldom use, just pick them up and chuck them in the bin.
+Check with your local charities and see if they accept used underwear (in my experience, most don’t) but if you can’t find a use for your old skanky grundies, get rid of them.

-If you offer it to friends and there’s no takers you have few options other than to chuck it in a corner of your garage because you can’t bring yourself to throw it away or you can just throw it away.
-Chuck it in the hopper, take it to the tip or leave it on the street for hard rubbish collection if your city does that.
+If you offer it to friends and there’s no takers you have few options other than to chuck it in a corner of your garage because you can’t bring yourself to throw it away OR you can just throw it away.
+Chuck it in a hopper, take it to the tip or leave it on the street for hard rubbish collection if your city does that.
 If it’s broken and un-fixable and no one else wants it, get rid of it.
 There is absolutely no point in keeping furniture that is broken beyond repair.
+If you take it to your local tip, they might even put your broken furniture on sale in their parts store so it can be re-used.

 Confession: I’m a bit of a sap and if there’s one thing that I tend to hoard it’s little notes, birthday cards and random little gifts from friends that I’ve collected over the years.
-I keep anything truly meaningful like cards from Mr Smaggle but I ditch EVERYTHING else.
+I keep anything truly meaningful like cards from Mr Smaggle or special letters from friends but I ditch EVERYTHING else.
 Any card that says ‘Dear Carly, have a rad birthday love from Insert Friends Name’, wedding invites, birthday invites, thank you cards, Christmas cards, cards from students and crap from old boyfriends get thrown in the bin.
-I have a friend who has about 10 shoeboxes, each one dedicated to an ex-boyfriend and she’s MARRIED now.
-It’s insane.
+I have a friend who has about 10 shoeboxes, each one dedicated to an ex-boyfriend and she’s happily married now.
+What is she keeping that stuff for?
 I understand keeping a sweet note or necklace from an ex but a whole box full of crap including an empty Maltesers packet from the first time you went to the movies is a bit overkill, especially if you aren’t even with that person anymore.
+Grab all that stuff, shred it and recycle it.

 Bank Slips and Misc Papers